TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/docs/citation.md

 ## GitHub Releases

-Releases are named based on the version of their corresponding tag.
-The date in the [Release Notes][ma-cleaning-releases] is the date of the last committed change for that tag, and all changes in the release are bulleted in the Release Notes.
+[Releases][ma-cleaning-repo-releases] are named based on the version of their corresponding [tag][ma-cleaning-repo-tags].
+The date in the [Release Notes][ma-cleaning-repo-releases] is the date of the last committed change for that tag, and all changes in the release are bulleted in the Release Notes.

-For example, [release 1.0.0][ma-cleaning-release-v1.0.0] is for tag v1.0.0.
-Although the release itself was created on **TODO: YYYY-MM-DD**, the date of the last commit was **TODO: YYYY-MM-DD**.

 ## Zenodo DOIs